yast/yast-core/agent-system/doc/systemagent.md

 ```

 ### `.size`
-Read only command to read current size of file.
+Read-only command to read current size of file.
 Returns -1 if the file does not exist

 _Argument_ is string path to file.